 - There are different types of movers available, each of them offering different services.
 It’s important that you do research before hiring a mover — but you can always contact moving brokers to help you.

-- A man signing the moving papers before relocating.
+- A mover signing the moving papers before relocating.